 President Obama has issued Presidential Policy Directive 8, which is aimed at strengthening the resilience of our Nation.
 There are many existing and proposed NEHRP projects and tasks that support the President's priorities and complement the U.S. Department of Homeland Security (DHS) National Preparedness Goal.
-As lead agency NIST is in an opportune position to utilize its unique capabilities to enhance the mitigation knowledge base.
-Building on the NEHRP strategic plan and the NRC report there are clear directions for an all-nation approach to earthquake resilience.
+As NEHRP's lead agency, NIST is in an opportune position to utilize its unique capabilities to enhance the mitigation knowledge base.
+Building on the NEHRP strategic plan and the NRC's 2011 report "National Earthquake Resilience: Research, Implementation, and Outreach," there are clear directions for an all-nation approach to earthquake resilience.